magicalpuffin/mli-puffinsystems/site_content/markdown/blog/20230706 Thoughts on the Moonlander Keyboard.md

 With so many keys removed and features ignored, I might as well just get another keyboard...

 ![my moonlander configuration](/static/content/images/blog/20230706/20230706_36key_moonlander.png)
+*My 36 key Moonlander*

 ## Reliability Issues

 Within 3 days of receiving my Moonlander, the right board stopped responding when connected.
 The left board could be used by itself, however, it would stop working the moment the right board was plugged in.

 ![screenshot from zsa](/static/content/images/blog/20230706/20230706_zsa_active_left.png)
+*Advertising for disconnecting the right half*

 This was caused by unplugging the TRRS cable while boards were still powered.
 This is actually a [common issue ](https://www.reddit.com/r/ErgoMechKeyboards/comments/rt083u/) for split keyboards without additional protections built in.
 This use case and functionality is also advertised by ZSA.